2025 Cincinnati Open – Men's singles

 Carlos Alcaraz won the men's singles tennis title at the 2025 Cincinnati Open after defending champion Jannik Sinner retired in the final, with the score at 5–0.
-It was his eighth Masters 1000 title and 22nd ATP Tour title overall.
-Alcaraz was the youngest man to win Cincinnati since Andy Murray in 2008.
+It was his eighth ATP 1000 title and 22nd ATP Tour title overall.
+Alcaraz was the youngest man to win in Cincinnati since Andy Murray in 2008.
 This was the first time since 2011 that the final ended in a retirement.

 Térence Atmane was the first qualifier to reach the tournament's semifinals since Alexandr Dolgopolov in 2015.

 Seeds

 All seeds receive a bye into the second round.